Fannie May

-Fannie May Confection Brands, Inc. is an American chocolate manufacturer headquartered in Chicago and currently owned by Italian company Ferrero SpA.
+Fannie May Confection Brands, Inc. is an American chocolate manufacturer headquartered in Chicago and currently owned by multinational company Ferrero SpA.
 Fannie May manufactures a broad variety of products including enrobed, barks, caramels, squares, berries, twist wrapped, molded, flow wrapped, and boxed chocolates.
-In attempt to reach all consumers, Fannie May became allergy conscious, carrying candy without gluten, milk, honey, oil(s), wheat, eggs, etc. The Union of Orthodox Jewish Congregations of America certified many of Fannie May's products to be kosher as well.
+Fannie May produces various candies without gluten, milk, honey, oil(s), wheat, and/or eggs for those with the relevant allergies.
+The Union of Orthodox Jewish Congregations of America certified many of Fannie May's products to be kosher.

 History

-The first Fannie May shop was opened in 1920 by Henry Teller Archibald at 11 North LaSalle Street in Chicago.
-His Buttercreams are introduced and become an instant success.
+The first Fannie May shop was opened in 1920 by Henry Teller Archibald at 11 North LaSalle Street in Chicago, selling buttercream candies.

-In the midst of World War II, the ingredients for Fannie May's recipes were hard to come by.
-However, they refused to change their recipes, or compromise the quality of their products.
+The Second World War made some of the ingredients in Fannie May's recipes hard to come by.
+However, they did not change their recipes, or change the candies' quality.